 Admission to upper secondary school takes place on the basis of admission tests and results from basic school.
 In most schools, admission tests to upper secondary level take place in March or April; the local education board can give you the exact dates.

-The academic year usually lasts from 1 September until June of the following year.
-It consists of a study period, examination period, and holidays, which include one week in the autumn, two weeks at Christmas and one week in the spring.
+The academic year usually lasts from 1st September until June of the following year.
+It consists of a study period, examination period, and holidays, which include one week in the autumn, two weeks at Christmas, one week in the spring and a long summer holiday.
+As of the academic year 2017/2018 there will be 5 holidays proposed by the state, adding a “ski-holiday to the end of February – beginning of March.
+Please note that the school owners (local governements) will keep the right to decide the holiday schedule differently, following certain rules.
 The greatest number of lessons per week varies from 20 lessons (grade 1) to 34 lessons (grade 9).
 At upper secondary school the number of lessons may be 35 or even more.

 You can find more information about the pre-school, basic and secondary education on the website of Estonian Ministry of Education and Research.